|

 Smoothie cups : where to eat in puerto rico

-Day 2: El Yunque and Rainforest Adventure
+Day 2: Visit El Yunque Rainforest

 You can take a guided hike to some of the most popular spots in the forest, including La Mina Falls, a 35-foot waterfall that cascades into a refreshing swimming hole.